Tinwork/WeRailsWithGraphQL/README.md

 By default, we have deactivate the registrable feature from Devise.
 So, you may need, to reactive it in : /app/models/user.rb And add :registerable in Devise modules.
+Otherwise you may seed the database with 1 current admin default creds.
 If it still doesn't work, contact us.
 ```
 **Populate the database**